 Having market share in the food delivery industry is extremely important and this “billion dollar war” will only get tougher as saturation increases.
 Only time will tell which companies will make it to the top.

 The cost to make an app like Uber Eats is based on a number of factors.
 Building an MVP for an On Demand Platform involves creating web/mobile interfaces for both supply via the driver’s app & restaurant’s app and demand through the user’s app.
-Another important component is the nerve center/admin panel that doubles up as a CRM and a Dashboard to moderate and control your critical operations i.e. the UberEats Dashboard.
+Another important component is the nerve center/admin panel that doubles up as a CRM and a Dashboard to moderate and controls your critical operations i.e. the UberEats Dashboard.
 The app for the Restaurant owners would enable them to manage their menus, pricing, inventory availability and to provide offers and discounts to their customers.
 Everything is glued together by the APIs that operate on top of central databases and control logic – part of the backend framework that runs on cloud.